Firaxis Games: History

 Firaxis Software announced their first title, Sid Meier's Gettysburg!, in June 1997.
 Interimly, on July 24, 1997, the company was legally renamed Firaxis Games.
-Electronic Arts announced to have acquired a minority interest in Firaxis Games, to undisclosed terms, in August 1997.
+Electronic Arts announced they had acquired a minority interest in Firaxis Games, at undisclosed terms, in August 1997.
 By September 1997, Firaxis Games signed life insurances for its three founders.
 Gettysburg! was released in October 1997 to critical and commercial success, scoring near-perfect reviews from critics, and selling 200,000 copies by August 1999.
 Starting with Gettysburg!, Firaxis Games prefixed all games designed by Meier with "Sid Meier's", a trend the three founders carried over from MicroProse, as they believed that Meier's name added more recognizability to their games.
 For his works on many MicroProse games, as well as Gettysburg! and Firaxis Games' second title, Sid Meier's Alpha Centauri, Meier became the second-ever person in the Academy of Interactive Arts & Sciences's Hall of Fame, following Shigeru Miyamoto.
 Co-founder Reynolds left Firaxis Games to pursue his personal interests in February 2000.
 To compensate his departure, the company started hiring various industry veterans by March 2000.
 For his executive engagement at Firaxis Games, co-founder and chief executive officer Briggs was named "CEO of the Year" by Smart CEO Magazine in October 2004.
 Briggs later left the company in November 2006, and was succeeded by Steve Martin.
 Also for his executive work at Firaxis Games, Martin was awarded the "Maryland International Business Leadership Award" by the World Trade Center Institute in March 2011.

 In November 2004, Infogrames, at the time owner of the Civilization franchise and parent to the series' publisher, sold all intellectual property (IP) to an undisclosed buyer for US$22.3 million.
 The buyer was announced to be Take-Two Interactive on January 26, 2005.
 The publisher announced that the franchise would be managed by their 2K label, which was founded the day before, and that Firaxis Games would stay in charge of the series' development.
 In March 2005, NDL announced a partnership with Firaxis Games, wherein their Gamebryo engine would be used for the development of Civilization IV, which was to be released later that year.
 On November 7, 2005, Take-Two Interactive announced that they had acquired Firaxis Games.
 Through the deal, Firaxis Games became part of 2K, although its present management and development plans would stay intact.
 Meier and Briggs both expressed that the acquisition saw a great opportunity for Firaxis Games in terms of creative development and marketing capabilities, and were fortunate to have re-gained full control over the Civilization franchise.
 In April 2007, Soren Johnson, lead designer on Civilization IV, left the company to move to Maxis and work on Spore.
 Similarly, Civilization V's lead designer Jon Shafer departed following the game's release, in December 2010.